vt5491/multi-theme-applicator/README.md

 Additionally, since you don't have to commit to one all-encompassing theme, it allows you to experiment with many more of the outstanding themes available for Atom.
 So it's no big deal to try out an "exotic" theme such as, say,  [fairyfloss](https://sailorhg.github.io/fairyfloss/), since you can restict it to a single file.

 Allowing editor level theming is also useful when your global themes looks good on one file type, but not so good on others.
 Having this problem?
-Simply pick another theme that looks good on the other file types and your problem is solved.
-No more trying to find that one perfect theme that works on all your file types.
+Simply pick another theme that looks good on the other file type and your problem is solved.
+No more trying to find that one perfect theme that works across all your file types.

 ## Installation